Chicago rain totals from Sunday already past average for month of July, weather service says

 The rain started around 8 a.m.
 Sunday and persisted for the rest of morning and most of the afternoon with continuous periods of very heavy rain from a system that developed over the city, with most of the rain falling during a six-hour period, according to Kevin Birk, a meteorologist with the National Weather Service in Romeoville.

-“There were two two waves that hit.
-The first wave was in the nine to noon timeframe, and then the second one came during the 1-3, 1-4 [p.m.] timeframe,” Birk said.
+“There were two waves that hit.
+The first wave was in the 9 [a.m.] to noon time frame, and then the second one came during the 1-3, 1-4 [p.m.] time frame,” Birk said.

-At the city’s official recording station at O’Hare International Airport, 3.35 inches of rain was reported, breaking the previous daily record of 2.06 inches in 1982.
-It was the highest daily rainfall total at the airport since May 2020 when 3.53 inches were recorded.
-Midway International Airport saw 4.68 inches of rain
+At the city’s official recording station at O’Hare Airport, 3.35 inches of rain was reported, breaking the previous daily record of 2.06 inches in 1982.
+It was the highest daily rainfall total at the airport since May 2020, when 3.53 inches was recorded.
+Midway Airport saw 4.68 inches of rain.

 The storm hit other parts of the metro area especially hard, including in west suburban Berwyn, which saw nearly 9 inches of rain.
 Garfield Park on the West Side of Chicago got 8.12 inches, Lincoln Park 7.89 inches, Evanston 7.09 inches and Oak Park 6.04 inches.